 Best practice is to require a 250/500/100 policy, or a $250,000 bodily injury limit per person, $500,000 total bodily injury limit for multiple victims, and $100,000 property damage limit.
 This level of coverage doesn't just protect the company; it also protects the employee in the event he or she is struck by an uninsured or under-insured motorist.

-Instead, you want to obtain copies of each employee's auto insurance declarations page.
+Instead, you need to obtain copies of each employee's auto insurance declarations page.
 This page is typically found in the multi-page policy document that everyone receives when they obtain or renew a car insurance policy.

 What is an auto insurance declaration page?